 If you are not able to sell your white goods, you can post them up for exchange offers.
 Big companies such as Amazon have offers that allow members of the public to exchange nearly all types of electrical appliances.

 Identify a charity organisation that may need that washing machine that you do not use anymore.
 By giving out a functioning oven to an orphans’ home, home for the old or victims of domestic violence, you are not only helping to make the world a better place but also you could qualify for a charitable tax deduction.

 4. Contact your retailer

 When buying a new white good, ask your retailer if they do take away the goods when they get old.
-Most retailers that take back these goods are able to recycle them or dispose of them in an environmentally friendly way.
+Most retailers that take back these goods can recycle or dispose of them in an environmentally friendly way.
 If your retailer does not take back the goods, then contact your local area municipal public works department to find out if they have a standard way of disposing of your old washing machine.

 5. Contact a local Appliance Repair Training School

-Check whether there is a school within your locality that teaches people how to repair white goods appliances.
+Check whether a school within your locality teaches people how to repair white goods appliances.
 If there is one, contact them to see if they accept such appliances for use in their training.

 6. Sell the goods to a scrap merchant